Vivi Ornitier: Reception

 Vivi's character received universal acclaim, regarded by Famitsu readers as one of the best video game characters.
 He was named one of the best Final Fantasy characters by IGN and Complex staff, the latter calling Vivi's design "iconic", a sentiment that Sarah Doherty of RPG Site shared.
 Dave Smith of IGN felt that Vivi was simple yet complex, owing to him feeling like a mixture of old and new Final Fantasy elements.
 Chris Carter of Destructoid identified Vivi as one of the core reasons for their enjoyment of Final Fantasy IX, while Bitmob staff noted him as a standout among the game's cast.
 Mike Diver of Vice called him one of the most overlooked video game characters, praising him for his evocative story line.
 Aoife Wilson, also of Vice, regarded Vivi's discovery of his origins as one of the greatest moments in the series.
 Jason Schreier of Kotaku called Vivi the best character in the game, praising his character evolution as the most significant aspect of the story.
 Adam Biessener of Game Informer discussed how exciting it was to see a character with his design, and noted that they wish they could have followed Vivi's story instead of Zidane's.
 Screen Rant staff praised Vivi as one of the best Final Fantasy heroes, agreeing that he should have been the lead, feeling that Zidane's plot arc was derivative and inferior to Vivi's.
 Vivi's implied death was regarded by staff as one of the saddest in the series.
 Joshua Carpenter of RPGamer felt that Vivi's quest for meaning was the most emotional part of the game.
 Nadia Oxford of USGamer called him one of the best-written characters in a Japanese role-playing game while similarly praising his journey.
 Gerren Fisher of Venture Beat discussed how they connected to Vivi due to going through similar things in their life as a child, such as his shyness and learning about death.
 Vivi's story was therapeutic for him.
 In 2020, NHK conducted an All-Final Fantasy Grand Poll of Japanese players, featuring over 468,000 votes.
 The poll named Vivi as the franchise’s 4th best character, the highest placement for any Final Fantasy IX character.
+In 2021, Matthew Byrd of Den of Geek ranked Vivi #1 on the list of the top 15 Final Fantasy characters of all time.